 I’ve sprinkled in some super cheap dates, a couple classy ones, and best of all the ones that seem fancy but won’t break the bank.
 The full list surprisingly skews a bit Old City heavy (Old City, you sneaky devil you) but gives you decent selections for most parts of the city.

 Here are my first three suggestions (with photos from our Instagram).
 Enjoy!

 Here’s a sure way to seem extremely cool without actually, you know, being that.
 Last year Bon Appetit Magazine named Pizzeria Beddia the “Best Pizza in America”, sending hoards of carb-hungry Philadelphians to this literal shack-in-the-wall.
 The owner, Joe Beddia, is as awesome and quirky a hipster as they come, so despite his success the place has no phone, is cash-only, has no bathroom, and only makes 40 pies a night.
-The hype has died down a bit, but there are still some acrobatics you have to go through to get a pie — so here’s what you’re going to do.
+The hype has died down a bit, but there are still some acrobatics you have to go through to get it — so here’s what you’re going to do.

-You’re taking a bit of a risk with a long first date, but the payoff of seeming effortlessly in-the-know and having a uniquely Philly experience together is totally worth it.
+You’re taking a bit of a risk with a long first date, but the payoff of seeming effortlessly in-the-know and having a uniquely Philly experience together is worth it.

 Upstairs at North Bowl — 909 N. 2nd Street (Northern Liberties)

 Lucky Strike is basically the redheaded stepchild of dating in Philly.
 Everyone suggests it because a bowling date seems alluringly “different” — something active! neon lighting! upscale atmosphere! — but let’s all be honest about how lame bowling actually is for a date.
 You’re literally taking turns walking ten feet away from each other.